 3rd of Pitlour, son of David Skene of Pitlour and Jean Douglas of Strathendry (d.
 1783).
-Brother of Robert Skene.
+Brother of General Robert Skene and Capt.
+David Skene.
 Cousin (on his mother's side) of philosopher and economist Adam Smith.
-He died unmarried, having achieved the rank of General, and was succeeded by a nephew.

-Boswell breakfasted with Skene (then a colonel (possibly of the 69th foot)) on March 15, 1763.
+Boswell breakfasted with Skene (then a Colonel, possibly of the 69th foot regiment) in London on March 15, 1763.